-Branding can make or break a small business, and in times of economic uncertainty, it’s imperative to set your brand apart from the herd, says Dan Antonelli, President and Creative Director of KickCharge Creative.
+Branding can make or break a small business, so in times of economic uncertainty, it’s imperative to set your brand apart from the herd, says Dan Antonelli, President and Creative Director of KickCharge Creative.

-Branding is how customers perceive your company, whether it’s your business logo, advertising campaigns, signs on your trucks or employee uniforms.
+Branding is how customers perceive your company, whether it’s your business logo, advertising campaigns, signs on your trucks, or employee uniforms.
 Always strive to make your brand sticky and disruptive, Antonelli says.

 “By sticky, we mean it stands out in their mind, they can remember who you are when they need to,” Antonelli says.
 “As contractors, we're trying to counter the fact that a lot of homeowners are scared about who's coming to their home, right?
 They want to figure out, who can I trust to be inside my home and fixing something of mine?”